 As result of her rich experience in the complex field of environmental and land use law, at both the policy level and at the as-applied, practical level, Angela has authored a number of articles for legal and technical publications and has become a frequent speaker and lecturer.
-The Best Lawyers in America© recognized Angela in 2018 and 2019 for Environmental Law, and Florida Trend recognized her as a Legal Elite in 2018.
-In 2019, U.S. News and World Report’s Best Law Firms recognized Angela’s solo practice for Environmental Law.
+The Best Lawyers in America© has recognized Angela for the past three years in Environmental Law, Florida Trend has recognized her as a Legal Elite, and she is AV rated by Martindale Hubbell.

 Ms. Morrison received a B.A., summa cum laude, from Northeastern State University and a J.D. with High Distinction from Oklahoma City University School of Law where she was a Hatton W. Sumners Scholar, served as Managing Editor of the Law Review, and clerked as an intern for a federal district court judge and a state supreme court justice.
-She has been licensed to practice in Florida since 1990 and remains active with the Florida Bar’s Administrative Law Section and Environmental and Land Use Law Section.
+She has been licensed to practice in Florida since 1990 and remains active with the Florida Bar’s Administrative Law Section and currently serves on the Executive Council for the Environmental and Land Use Law Section.
 Angela has also been very active with the American Bar Association’s Environment, Energy, and Resources Section, recently serving as a member of the Council.
-Angela is admitted to practice before the U.S. District Court for the Northern, Middle, and Southern District of Florida.
+Angela is admitted to practice before the U.S. District Court for the Northern, Middle, and Southern Districts of Florida.

 Over the past thirty years, Angela Morrison has assisted her utility, industry, and government clients with environmental-related legislation, rulemaking, permitting, variances, waivers, recordkeeping and reporting, compliance, enforcement, administrative litigation, appeals, and audits at federal, state, and local levels on a wide variety of matters.
 The scope of her environmental practice is broad, and the following list is reflective of her experience and the types of issues she has addressed and continues to address on behalf of her clients.
 Recently, Angela was co-lead counsel on the successful licensing of a large new power plant.
 Within the last few months, she also helped lead an industry effort that uncovered errors in data used to establish a federal air emission standard.
 Through the team's interactions with agency representatives, the client received relief in the form of an alternative standard at the state level, and the federal agency is currently in the process of revising its rules to make this alternative standard available nationwide.